Daniel Defoe: Anglo-Scottish Union of 1707

 For Scotland, he used different arguments, even the opposite of those which he used in England, usually ignoring the English doctrine of the Sovereignty of Parliament, for example, telling the Scots that they could have complete confidence in the guarantees in the Treaty.
 Some of his pamphlets were purported to be written by Scots, misleading even reputable historians into quoting them as evidence of Scottish opinion of the time.
 The same is true of a massive history of the Union which Defoe published in 1709 and which some historians still treat as a valuable contemporary source for their own works.
-Defoe took pains to give his history an air of objectivity by giving some space to arguments against the Union but always having the last word for himself.
+Defoe took pains to give his history an air of objectivity by giving some space to arguments against the Union, but always kept the last word for himself.

 He disposed of the main Union opponent, Andrew Fletcher of Saltoun, by ignoring him.
 Nor does he account for the deviousness of the Duke of Hamilton, the official leader of the various factions opposed to the Union, who seemingly betrayed his former colleagues when he switched to the Unionist/Government side in the decisive final stages of the debate.